 02 of 09

 Warren Stephens also made the Forbes top 400 in 2015 at #268.
 He inherited Stephens Inc from his uncle Witt Stephens and his father Jackson T. Stephens.
-We in Little Rock know Stephens family well.
+People in Little Rock know Stephens family as well.
 Their name is on Dickey-Stephens Park, where the Arkansas Travelers play.
-Our downtown nature center is dubbed the Witt Stephens Nature Center.
+The downtown nature center is dubbed the Witt Stephens Nature Center.
 Warren Stephens is worth $2.5 billion.

 Stephens Inc is a brokerage firm and investment bank.
-They are famous for underwriting Wal-Mart's initial public offering back in the 70s.
-They employ over 600 people in Little Rock.
+They are famous for underwriting Wal-Mart's initial public offering back in the 70s and they employ over 600 people in Little Rock.

 03 of 09